-4. If required, our professional advisers (lawyers, accountants, financial advisers etc.) which located in the United States;
+- If required, our professional advisers (lawyers, accountants, financial advisers etc.) which are located in the United States;

 How you can access your personal information

-Donors / Members and Volunteers can access some of the personal information that we collect about you by logging in to your account.
+Donors / members, educators, parents and volunteers can access some of the personal information that we collect about you by logging in to your account.
 You also have the right to make a request to access other personal information we hold about you and to request corrections of any errors in that data.
 To make an access or correction request, contact our privacy champion using the contact details at the beginning of this policy.

 You also have choices about cookies, as described below.
 By modifying your browser preferences, you have the choice to accept all cookies, to be notified when a cookie is set, or to reject all cookies.
 If you choose to reject cookies some parts of our Sites may not work properly in your case.

 When you visit our Sites, there’s certain information that’s recorded which is generally anonymous information and does not reveal your identity.
 We use this information to analyze the performance of our Sites and improve the user experience.
 The kinds of information gathered include: